glennhenry/cs-notes/docs/programming-language-theory/03-parsing/parsing.md

 "$$" is an end symbol.
 :::

-This is LL(1) grammar for a calculator language, below are the pseudocode for each of the function.
+Above is LL(1) grammar for a calculator language, below are the pseudocode for each of the function.

 ![Calculator pseudocode](./calculator-pseudocode.png)
 Source : Book page 67, 68